Alocasia gageana x Alocasia odora

 I put the brick in the pot after I removed the babies because she was leaning a little.

-A good look at the underside of an Alocasia ‘Calidora’ leaf.
+A good look at the underside of a Alocasia ‘Calidora’ leaf.

 The photo above is a closer look at the petiole where it attaches to the leaf.
 Much different than those on the Colocasia, which is why Alocasia leaves stand upright.

-The above photo shows the bottom part of the, um… whatever you call it.
-Not called a stem, though.
-As petioles grow and die this part gets bigger and higher.
+The above photo shows how the trunk forms.
+As petioles grow and die, the trunks gets bigger and higher.
 Now you can clearly see why the common name of Alocasia ‘Calidora’ is Persian Palm because it kind of looks like the base of a palm.

 Temperatures were beginning to cool off when the above photo was taken on October 10.
 Soon I would be moving the plants inside for the winter.